1986 Chinese student demonstrations: Demonstrations

 The demonstrations began at the University of Science and Technology in the city of Hefei on December 5, 1986, in response to students' demands to nominate their own candidates for the National People's Congress instead of choosing from a government selected list.
 From there protests spread to other cities such as Shanghai, Tianjin, Nanjing, Kunming, Hangzhou, Suzhou, Guangzhou, and Beijing.
-On December 19 after several days of protesting the Shanghai government called in the police and ordered them to use force to remove the student demonstrators, an act that angered students across the country.
+On December 19 after several days of protesting the Shanghai government called in the police and ordered them to use force to remove the student demonstrators.
 In response to the tactics of the Shanghai government, students in Hefei engaged in a sit-in on December 23 in front of the Hefei municipal government building with the demand that the Hefei municipal government rebuke the actions of the Shanghai government.
 Fang Lizhi, who had a great deal of influence amongst the students, worked as a mediator between the government and students in Hefei and was able to get the students back to class and end their sit-in on the condition that the Anhui officials would forward the student demands to the Shanghai government.
 According to Fang, his involvement in this instance was later used as evidence by the party that he was the one behind these demonstrations.
+Throughout the demonstrations, broadcasts by the Voice of America became a key source of information for student protesters.